KainosSoftwareLtd/Speech-to-Text-Testing-Tool/README.md

 - python 3.7.4, python modules version as described in `requirements.txt`
 - Node js v10.16.0, npm packages as described in `package.json`

 Software versions are subject to change with new releases, to ensure the project runs smoothly without alteration the above versions should be used.
-This software was last ran on 09/2019
+This software was last ran on 09/2019.

+> _Updates to this repository must be replicated on KainosSoftwareLtd Github_